 Earn It Through Honest Work

 The way in which you earn your money is also going to have a profound impact on how you feel about having it.
 If you are feeling anything less than perfectly honest about your line of work, you might find that there is a little nugget of guilt in your mind, and this is only going to grow over time.
 If that is the case, it’s a simple case of switching jobs to something more honest that you consider being a genuinely moral way of earning money.
 You could look into a graduate degree in occupational therapy, or think about becoming a doctor, teacher or something similar.
+Check out how other people are making money too!

 Keep Things In Perspective